 San Diego County Benefits from Adaptation Strategy

-Fourteen adaptation planning initiatives are taking place in nine cities with the help of a NOAA grant and a local research reserve.
+The Takeaway: Fourteen adaptation planning initiatives are taking place in nine cities with the help of a NOAA grant and a local research reserve.

 A NOAA Regional Coastal Resilience Grant helped launch the Resilient Coastlines Project of Greater San Diego.
 This partnership effort encompassing nine cities is putting into action fourteen adaptation planning initiatives.
 It is led by the San Diego Regional Climate Collaborative and designed with the help of the Climate Science Alliance-South Coast and Tijuana River National Estuarine Research Reserve.
 Site-specific strategies are showing important results by leveraging living shorelines, sea level rise and erosion studies, economic assessments, and outreach.

 The threat of worsening sea level rise looms over San Diego County, the nation’s seventeenth-largest metro area and one with a gross domestic product larger than 25 U.S. states, much of it in the ocean economy.

 San Diego County’s adaptation strategy has made impressive gains:

 - City of San Diego and Port of San Diego officials are tackling common sea level rise concerns and adaptation options using expert science and data, courtesy of the project’s working group.

 - Many living shoreline and beach renourishment projects are underway, including at South Cardiff State Beach, where dune and habitat restoration will cut erosion and floods while boosting beach access with a new pedestrian path.

 - Living shoreline experts have spread their message and strategies outside the region via the Fourth California Climate Assessment committee and workshops in Los Angeles, Orange County, and Santa Barbara.